List of DC Comics characters: K: Cheryl Kimble in other media

+King Chimera

+King Chimera is a fictional superhero in the DC Comics universe, a member of the superhero team the Justice Society of America.
+King Chimera first appeared in Justice Society of America (vol. 3) #24 (April 2009), and was created by Lilah Sturges and Fernando Pasarín.
+The character was inspired by King Standish, a superhero from the Golden Age of Comic Books.

+King has kept a mysterious identity since his debut, as very little is known about his past, so much that his real name has not been revealed.
+He claims to be the son of King Standish.
+King Chimera's parents taught him to bend light and sound to cast illusions.
+King explained to Sand that his power is to conjure anything he has seen or heard into a chimera, misdirecting his enemies so they defeat themselves.

 King Cobra

 King Cobra is the name of two characters appearing in American comic books published by DC Comics.

 Batman villain

 The King Cobra is a mob boss in Gotham City who wears a green snake costume.
 He is the leader of a criminal group called the Cobra Gang.
 He makes his first appearance in Batman #139 (April 1961).

 Shadow villain

 This version of the King Cobra is a New York City gangster and an enemy to Kent Allard.